 - When you’re happy with the curry, throw in the finely chopped kale and mix it through.

 - Turn off the heat and let the curry sit for 10 minutes before serving.

-Server this simple, tasty curry with rice or noodles, or just as a thick soup with some crusty, homemade sourdough.
+Serve this simple, tasty curry with rice or noodles or as a thick soup with crusty, homemade sourdough.
 It is delicious and healthy and costs very little.
-Pack some up for lunch the next day and pop some in the freezer for those days when you just want someone else to do the cooking.
+Pack some up for lunch the next day and pop some in the freezer for those days when you want someone else to do the cooking.

-I had enough leftover for four meals.
-One went in the fridge for lunch the next day and the other three when in the freezer.
+I had enough leftovers for four meals.
+One went in the fridge for lunch the next day, and the other three when in the freezer.
 You can make great low-cost meals and have the convenience of something ready-made when you need to if you plan ahead.
-It’s the lost art of Home Economic, something we need to all remember and practice in order to live well and not work yourself to death trying o pay the bills.
+It’s the lost art of Home Economics, something we need to all remember and practice in order to live well and not work ourselves to death trying to pay the bills.